ratschlab/metagraph/metagraph/docs/source/installation.rst

 The executables are called ``metagraph_DNA`` (with a ``metagraph`` symlink) and ``metagraph_Protein``.

-For support of other/custom alphabets, compile from source (see :ref:`Install from source<install from source>`).
+For support of other/custom alphabets, compile from source (see `Install from source`_).

 Docker container